worldbank/gld/Support/B - Country Survey Details/NPL/LFS/Converting between ICLS Definitions.md

 The GLD codes the harmonization’s `lstatus` variable based on the concept used in the survey.
 In the case of the NPL LFS this change occurs between 2008 and 2017, when the survey switches to new definition.
 As a result, [time series data](utilities/NPL_lstatus.png) show a decrease in the size of employed and labor force participants between 2008 and 2017.
 However, the code can be altered to try to match the previous definition.
 And this operation can be done conveniently taking advantage of the questionnaire's structure.

 # Framework for identifying the employed in the 2020-2022 GEO LFS

-The information on current activity were used to define the employed using Questions A1-A9 in the questionnaire.
-The general flow of section A involves first asking the individual if he/she engaged in any activity to produce agricultural or fishery products in the past 7 days, for pay or for own use/consumption, if no agricultural activities then any non-agricultural activities, and lastly if no activities engaged what was the reason; if the individual reports otherwise, he/she would be asked about information regarding temporary absence from employment.
+The information on current activity were used to define the employed using Questions C01-C09 in the questionnaire.
+The general flow of section C, "Definition of Employment", involves first asking the individual if he/she engaged in any paid or unpaid activities in the past 7 days, the purpose of the activity (i.e., for sale or for family use), if no agricultural activities then any non-agricultural activities, and lastly if no activities engaged what was the reason; if the individual reports otherwise, he/she would be asked about information regarding temporary absence from employment (i.e. whether it is a paid leave or not).

 # Current coding for the GEO LFS